Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Why Is This Important?

 Asthma is one of the most common chronic diseases in New Mexico, with an estimated 175,000 adults and 30,000 children currently having the disease.
 People with asthma are more likely to miss school or work, report feelings of depression, and experience an overall reduced quality of life.
-Asthma is also costly, with expenses from routine checkups, emergency department visits, hospitalizations, and medications putting a significant burden on families, the health care sector, and the economy.
+Asthma is costly, with expenses from routine checkups, emergency department visits, hospitalizations, and medications putting a significant burden on families, the health care sector, and the economy.
 Though it cannot be cured, asthma can be controlled through quality health care, appropriate medications, and good self-management skills.
 When asthma is controlled, people with the disease have few, if any, symptoms, and can live normal and productive lives.
-Admission date is used in order to bring healthcare event and outcome closer to event(s) related to trigger or cause of condition.
+Admission date is used in order to bring healthcare events and outcome closer to the event(s) related to trigger or cause of condition.

 Definition